-Precious metal jewellery: Jewellery made from precious metals, such as gold, platinum and silver.
+- Precious metal jewellery: Jewellery made from precious metals, such as gold, platinum and silver.
 Common examples are platinum jewellery, gold jewellery, silver jewellery and alloy (carat gold) jewellery.

-Thin film jewellery: This kind of jewellery is created using special techniques to bond a layer of precious metal firmly on the surface of another, cheaper material.
+- Thin film jewellery: This kind of jewellery is created using special techniques to bond a layer of precious metal firmly on the surface of another, cheaper material.
 Examples of this include gold-plated, gold-gilded and forged gold jewellery.

-Precious stone jewellery: Precious stones are made into ornaments using a variety of processes, including grinding, carving, inlaying and stringing.
+- Precious stone jewellery: Precious stones are made into ornaments using a variety of processes, including grinding, carving, inlaying and stringing.
 Thanks to its aesthetic value and innate elegance, precious stone jewellery is becoming increasingly popular.
 Common precious stone types include diamonds, rubies, sapphires, crystal, jade, pearls, amber and topaz.

 Festival market: The level of jewellery sales on the mainland is very much influenced by festivals and anniversaries.
 Many people have a habit of buying jewellery as a gift to celebrate birthdays and festivals, especially the Lunar New Year and Valentine’s Day.
 Many shopping malls also organise promotional activities tied in to these festivals.

 Source：Global Trade Atlas

 II.
 Market Competition

-The huge potential of China’s consumer market has seen numerous international jewellery giants keen to stake their claim in the sector.
-To this end, many of the world’s leading jewellery brands have already entered the mainland market, including De Beers, the world’s largest dealer of diamonds, Cartier, the celebrated French watch giant, and Perles De Tahiti.
+The huge potential of China’s consumer market has led to many of the world’s leading jewellery brands making moves to enter the mainland market.
+These include De Beers, the world’s largest dealer of diamonds, Cartier, the celebrated French jewellery and watch giant, and Perles De Tahiti.
 A number of Hong Kong brands, most notably Chow Tai Fook and TSL, have also followed suit.